jhumelsine/jhumelsine.github.io/_posts/2024-02-26-composite-design-pattern.md

 <img src="/assets/CompositeGoF.png" alt="GoF Composite Design Pattern"  width = "80%" align="center" style="padding-right: 35px;">

 One more item.
-Where should “add” reside in the design.
+Where should “add” reside in the design?
 From the GoF:
 > Declaring the child management operations.
 Although the Composite class implements the Add and Remove operations for managing children, an important issue in the Composite pattern is which classes declare these operations in the Composite class hierarchy.
 Should we declare these operations in the Component and make them meaningful for Leaf classes, or should we declare and define them only in Composite and its subclasses?

 They argue that structural management placement is a tradeoff of transparency versus safety.
 Placing it in `Component` provides uniformity, but at the safety expense that someone may try to add component to a `Leaf` object.